 Timetable and Routines

 The setting makes snacks and meals a social time at which children and adults eat together.
 We plan the menus for snacks so that they provide the children with healthy and nutritious food.
 Please tell us about your child's dietary needs and we will make sure that these are met.
-We ask that a packed healthy Lunch is provided by yourself if your child is staying all day or up until 1 pm.
+We ask that a healthy packed lunch is provided by yourself if your child is staying all day or up until 1 pm, or you can order a cooked lunch via Parent Pay (provided by Mailles Butchers).
+We also ask you not to send nuts in your child's lunch box.
+You will be given access to Parent Pay when you register you child at Pre-school.
+The menu is also available to view on this website.

 We provide protective clothing for the children when they play with messy activities.
 We encourage children to gain the skills that help them to be independent and look after themselves.
-These include taking themselves to the toilet and taking off, and putting on, outdoor clothes.
+These include taking themselves to the toilet and taking off and putting on outdoor clothes.
 Clothing that is easy for them to manage will help them to do this.
 Please provide a spare set of clothing for your child in case they do get wet or messy.
+For outdoor play please provide your own wellies and warm waterproof clothing.

 The setting's policies help us to make sure that the service provided by the setting is a high quality one and that being a member of the setting is an enjoyable and beneficial experience for each child and her/his parents.